-What was described above shows that during the independence process, Slovenia could not find much support in international law concerning the matters of citizenship.
-In order that we might better understand the problems related to succession in the field of citizenship, it is important to emphasise that Yugoslavia (SFRY) was a federal state with a socalled mixed system of citizenship.
+The above shows that during the independence process.
+Slovenia could not find much support in international law concerning matters of citizenship.
+To better understand the problems related to succession in the field of citizenship it is important to emphasise that Yugoslavia (SFRY) was a federal state with a so-called mixed system of citizenship.
 Jurisdiction to adopt citizenship legislation existed at two levels simultaneously, at the level of the federal state and at the level of the constituent federal units, i.e. republics.
 From the point of view of international public and private law, the primary citizenship was Yugoslav (Kos 1996a).
 Internally, however, all Yugoslav citizens also had republic-level citizenship.
-12 Changing the place of residence to another republic or abroad did not affect the republic-level citizenship.
-Access to another republic-level citizenship was, however, relatively easy.
-At first it was conditional on three years of residence, but already in 1946 one year of residence sufficed.
-In the 1960s a simple declaration was enough for a change of republic- level citizenship, reflecting a high level of centralised decision making.
-13 The 1974 Constitution, however, brought decentralisation of power.
-According to the 1976 Citizenship Act of the Socialist Republic of Slovenia, citizens of other republics received citizenship of Slovenia upon application if they had permanent residence in Slovenia.
+Changing the place of residence to another republic or abroad did not affect the republic-level citizenship.
+Access to another republic-level citizenship was relatively easy though.
+At first it was conditional on three years of residence, but by 1946 one year of residence sufficed.
+In the 1960s a simple declaration was enough for a change of republic-level citizenship, reflecting a high level of centralised decision making.
+The 1974 Constitution, however, brought the decentralisation of power.
+According to the last Citizenship Act of the Socialist Republic of Slovenia of 1976, citizens of other republics received citizenship of Slovenia upon application if they had permanent residence in Slovenia.
 Residents from other republics, however, had the same rights as Slovenian citizens, except for those reserved only for citizens of the republic, such as voting rights.

 Since the developments of the late 1980s and early 1990s showed that it would not be possible to reach a consensual agreement on some other organisational form for Yugoslavia or on succession, the Republic of Slovenia unilaterally declared its independence on 25 June 1991.
 Slovenia had no historical heritage of independent statehood or concept of political membership beyond republic-level citizenship within the former federation to fall back on.
 In that respect, Slovenia differs from some states which came into being following the break-up of former federations, such as the USSR.
 Notably Estonia and Latvia restored their citizenship laws of half a century earlier, emphasising state continuity broken by 'lost' or 'occupied' sovereignty (see Järve 2009; Krūma 2009).
 Some other new states adopted a 'zero-option' policy, granting their citizenship to all people actually residing in the republic either at the time of independence or at the moment the new citizenship law was passed.
-This policy was more acceptable in those states where the proportion of the 'titular' ethnic population was very high (Medved 1996; Ziemele 2001; Mole 2001; Smith and Shaw 2005).
+This policy was more acceptable in those states where the proportion of the 'titular' ethnic population was very high (Medved 1996; Ziemele 2001; Mole 2001; Shaw and Smith 2006).